SethFaerber/mentoring/luke.md

 ## Metz Talk
 I don't understand what she means by dependency injection
 - Injection and injecting dependencies. [here](https://youtu.be/v-2yFMzxqwU?list=PLqal2KPbpmUwQurG_ixyT9pAHcesUjvJ5&t=2223).
+- "Injecting dependencies" as opposed to what?
+What's the non-example?
 - Are there areas in our app where we do or do not do this?
+- "TDD and DRY are training wheels to get to true SOLID design principles"
+- What are "interfaces?" @ about the 45:00 mark
+- @ 44:12 "There's a tension between having incredibly straightforward procedural code and well-factored abstractions.
+Well-factored abstractions are what's easy to use."